J3RN/karen/README.md

 Karen Power Control
 ===================

 Code for my automated coffee maker, Karen.
-There are several ways she can be configured, and they are detailed below.

 This repository contains code for:
 - Arduino time-based brewing

+Work in progress includes:
-- Arduino time-based brewing and blinds control
+- Arduino internet-request-based power control
-- Arduino internet-controlled brewing
-- Raspberry Pi time-and-internet-controlled brewing
-- A webapp responsible for managing the internet-controlled brewing (formerly known as Ruby-Coffee-Maker)
+- A webapp responsible for managing the internet-based power control
-- An Android remote control app for internet-controlled brewing
+- An Android app for making request about power control